HPH-Fabrication-Addins/cinx-api-docs/source/includes/_deliveries.md

 `GET`

-This request will be used to get the details of a specific delivery.
+This endpoint will be used to get the details of a specific delivery.
 Note: This response will include the delivery’s items.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/delivery/{cinx_guid}**